ACZM Study Aids

 Educational programs available to potential candidates include didactic course opportunities and special session presentations at meetings of allied organizations.
-The longest standing didactic course is the annual ACZM Short Course held each spring / summer at either North Carolina State University, College of Veterinary Medicine, University of Wisconsin, School of Veterinary Medicine, or University of California, Davis, School of Veterinary Medicine / Sacramento Zoo.
-This course is offered each year and is designed for candidates preparing for board examinations.
-The intensive didactic course is 5 days long covering clinical and basic science topics in depth.
-The course includes mock examinations and sessions on study skills and strategies.
-It is taught by ACZM diplomates and University faculty.
-It is supported by tuition charges and is self supporting.
-An Ultra-Short Courses held in conjunction with conferences of allied organizations (i.e., AAZV, IAAAM, WDA, EAZWV) is also available.
+An ACZM Exam Prep Course held in conjunction with conferences of allied organizations (i.e., AAZV, IAAAM, WDA, EAZWV) is available annually.
 This course is designed to provide intensive in-depth review for candidates who are interested in pursuing board examinations.
-The Ultra Short Course is one day in duration and usually focused on a specific topic area.
+The ACZM Exam Prep Course is a 1-2 days in duration and usually focused on a specific topic area.
 The course includes basic information about the examination and may include sessions on study skills and strategies.
-It is taught by ACZM diplomates and other qualified experts.
+It is taught by ACZM Diplomates and other qualified experts.
 It is supported by tuition and is self supporting.
 The ACZM also sponsors special sessions on topics in zoological medicine at meetings of allied organizations.
 This is done primarily in response to invitations from the hosting organization and is usually supported by the hosting organization with contributions by the individual diplomates participating.

 CREATING A STUDY PLAN